Greece says updated reforms list a first step for agreement in April

 In the letter to the Eurogroup, Greek Finance Minister Yanis Varoufakis says Athens aims to save 200 million euros from slashing public sector spending, offseting an estimated 200 million euro cost to tackle what it calls the country's "humanitarian crisis," the official said.

-Athens also aims at 500 million euros in extra revenues annually from new gaming licences and taxing online gaming operators.
+Athens also aims at 500 million euros in extra revenues annually from new gaming licenses and taxing online gaming operators.